polazarus/z3-installer/README.md

 Z3 Installer
 ============
-Mickaël Delahaye, 2011
+Mickaël Delahaye, 2012

 [Microsoft Z3][1] is a powerful SMT solver.
 The authors of this tool let a Linux version available to researchers, and it comes with its own Ocaml binding.
 However, building and installing it is just too boring to do more than once.
 Here is some files that automates the task.

+UPDATE v0.3!
+Z3 is available with source at [Codeplex][2].
+However, for now, the Ocaml binding is not available with Z3.
+For now, Z3 Installer uses the not so old version 4.1, which comes in binary form with the binding.

 To the point
 ------------

-First, get the installer either by downloading it from [Github][2] or by cloning it :
+First, get the installer either by downloading it from [Github][3] or by cloning it :

 	git clone git://github.com/polazarus/z3-installer.git